 Mixing the yeast dough

-- Next, add the egg.
+- Next, add the egg into the yeast mixture.

 - The dough might look sticky a few minutes into adding the butter, and that is perfectly alright.